 - The clergy commune in the Altar as usual, and then remaining portions of the Lamb are divided and placed equally into each chalice.
-All the chalices are brought onto the Amvon at the Deacon’s exclamation (‘With fear of God, if faith draw near’), and then the faithful communed as usual.
+All the chalices are brought onto the Amvon at the Deacon’s exclamation (‘With fear of God, in faith draw near’), and then the faithful communed as usual.
 Great care must be taken when moving to appropriate locations with the additional chalices: it is best for a Subdeacon to assist the second Priest by walking with him, ensuring there is nothing in his way and clearing a route if the church is crowded with many faithful, that there be absolutely no risk of a fall whilst carrying the Holy Gifts.

 - At the conclusion of the communion of the faithful, only the main chalice is returned to the Holy Table; the additional chalices are brought back into the Altar via the Royal Doors and taken directly to the Table of Oblation, where they are covered appropriately with a communion cloth (Altar servers must take especial care, especially in small Altars, not in any way to jostle or upset the Oblation Table, since the consecrated Gifts are now upon it).
-The main chalice is laid upon the Holy Table as usual, and into it are placed the particles from the diskos, in the usual manner; and it is then shown to the faithful (at ‘Both now and ever…’) and taken to the Table of Oblation in the usual way.
+The main chalice is laid upon the Holy Table as usual, and into it are placed the particles from the diskos, in the customary manner; and it is then shown to the faithful (at ‘Always, now and ever…’) and taken to the Table of Oblation in the normal way.

 - At the conclusion of the Divine Liturgy, the Deacon consumes the remaining Holy Gifts from all the chalices; then he cleanses the vessels as customary, ensuring that he thoroughly cleans all the chalices, spoons, and the ladle, together with the other items.
 If there are several chalices, it is customary for one or more additional serving Priests or Deacons to assist in the consuming of the Gifts from them at the end of the Liturgy; in this case, such clergy must remember not to partake of zapivka immediately after communing, but to continue their Eucharistic fast until they have finished consuming the Gifts at the Liturgy’s end.